zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/02-sinhala-google.md

 Goes).
 He has a well-quoted hull and an abandoned hull There are twisted hulls, there are loose hulls, there are weakened hulls, there are twins Cooling means living in a state of blissful bliss.
-‘Behavior’ means to behave, to live, to control.
+'Behavior' means to behave, to live, to control.

 [APZ 14.17] (# apz14.17) # apz14.17 .ref .apz} "Immediate is (ii) skill
 The Dhammas have the undiminished courage of being constantly prepared and prepared